Dylan A.T. Miner is an artist, activist, and scholar.

 MÉTIS // HALFBREED FAMILY HISTORY

-Miner’s ancestors were part of the French Halfbreed community on Drummond Island and later in Penetanguishene.
-This community, which was aligned with the British during the War of 1812, was forced to relocate across the US-Canada border in 1828 and 1829.
-While some Halfbreeds migrated to Sault Ste.
-Marie, where Gimaa (Chief) Shingwauk welcomed them, the majority relocated to Penetanguishene.
+Dylan Miner’s ancestors were part of the Métis // French Halfbreed community on Drummond Island - in what is now Michigan - and later in Penetanguishene - in what is now Ontario.
+This Métis community, which fought against the Americans during the War of 1812, was forced to relocate across the US-Canada border in 1828 and 1829.
+While some Métis // Halfbreeds migrated to Sault Ste.
+Marie, where Gimaa Zhingwaak // Chief Shingwauk welcomed them, the majority relocated to Penetanguishene.
 The latter migration included Miner’s family.

-In 1840, twenty-two “Halfbreed Indians” from this community petitioned to receive annuities, like those that other Métis // Halfbreeds and Indians were receiving.
+In 1840, twenty-two “Halfbreed Indians” from this community petitioned to receive annuities, like those that Indians and some Métis // Halfbreeds were receiving.
 While this petition did not include Miner’s ancestors, it did include many other “Verified Métis Family Lines” for the historic Georgian Bay Métis community.
-One of the signatories of the Petition, Michel Labatte recalled that “Nothing but French and Indian was spoken at Drummond Island.
+One of the signatories of the Petition, Michael Labatte recalled that “Nothing but French and Indian was spoken at Drummond Island.
 I learned English at Penetanguishene, where I first heard it spoken.”

-With Labatte’s quote in mind, Miner often employs Michif to link to his L’Hirondelle relatives from the West, as well as Anishinaabemowin // Nishnaabmemwin for its historic and ongoing importance for Great Lakes Métis.
-Miner often uses the term Wiisaakodewinini (Wiisaakodewininiwag, plural) to refer to himself and descendants of the historic Métis communities of the upper Great Lakes.
+With Labatte’s quote in mind, Miner often employs Michif to honor his extended L’Hirondelle relatives from the West, as well as Anishinaabemowin // Nishnaabmemwin for its historic and ongoing importance for Great Lakes Métis.
+Miner frequently uses the term Wiisaakodewinini (Wiisaakodewininiwag, plural) to refer to himself and descendants of the historic Métis communities of the upper Great Lakes.
 Others use the term Aabitaawizinini (Aabitaawizininiwag, plural), as well.